 A GDF has to be built deep underground, in solid rock.
 The rock, along with engineered barriers, play an important part in keeping people and the environment safe while the waste naturally becomes less radioactive.
 A Search Area in Mid Copeland has been identified which the GDF developer will now investigate as part of a Community Partnership which has now formed.

-This Community Partnership is for the Mid Copeland Search Area – which includes the electoral wards of Gosforth & Seascale and Beckermet.
+This Community Partnership is for the Mid Copeland Search Area – which includes the electoral ward of Gosforth.

 No areas which fall within the Lake District National Park or 2019 extension proposal will be considered to host a GDF.